shailjantrivedi-debug/IEHP-Group-Project/README.md

 # IEHP-Group-Project
- An analysis of provincial Hospital Standardized Mortality Ratios (HSMR) across Canada from 2020–2025, uncovering regional disparities in hospital mortality trends during and after the COVID-19 pandemic.
-Built to drive evidence-based recommendations for improving patient safety and healthcare equity nationwide.
+ This project analyzes Hospital Standardized Mortality Ratio (HSMR) trends across Canadian provinces from 2020–2025, examining how COVID-19 disrupted hospital mortality rates and why some provinces recovered faster than others.
+By comparing mortality patterns across age, sex, and diagnostic groups, the study translates data into targeted recommendations to reduce preventable deaths and improve healthcare equity across Canada.